 Another big challenge was to position ourselves as a real company.

 As we want to have an impact, a lot of people were seeing us an NGO who wanted to change the world, to help people, but not as a company.
 At each competition we were losing, we took feedback and improved the presentation.

-In June 2018 we were selected as Mass Challenge finalists, and during the 4 months of acceleration we presented many times.
+In June 2018 we were selected as Mass Challenge finalists, and during the 4 months of acceleration, we presented many times.
 That enabled us to have a good pitch that people would like and understand.
 We could directly see the impact as the questions we were asked after the pitch completely changed.
-We won the silver place at Mass Challenge, and then started winning different competitions.
+We won the silver place at Mass Challenge and then started winning different competitions.
 People had understood how our company can not only have an impact but also make money.

 The next challenge was to raise money.

-Even though many people believe in our business model, in our company, we needed some people to give us the money to start the production and show that we can really make money.
+Even though many people believe in our business model, in our company, we needed some people to give us the money to start production and show that we can really make money.
 But in our Swiss network, most people don’t understand that people in Africa do have money and that yes they will pay for what we offer.
 Some investors have shown interest, but they all wanted to see the first sales, and we needed money to start these first sales.
-Therefore we launched a crowdfunding.
+Therefore we launched the crowdfunding.
 We hired someone who took care of all the crowdfunding, starting from the preparation 3 months before the actual crowdfunding.
 He enabled us to raise 50 000 CHF, which we are now using to prepare for the pilot sales.
 And this crowdfunding also gave us much more exposure, and now more and more investors come to us by themselves.

 3. Share with us your vision of the future.

 I believe in a future that puts humankind and nature back to the centre of the world.

 We have been separating our lives into two: the professional life where we work hard to make as much money as possible, and the personal life where we use this money not to do any effort and to forget the professional life.